- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 The flavor profile of a dark roast bean perfectly produces the traditional taste you would expect in a cup of cold brew.
 You will get a thick and nutty coffee that can easily be lightened or strengthened by adding more or less water.
 It also works great in making ice lattes or other drinks, since the flavors are powerful enough to stand out.

 That is our opinion and it may differ from others, but we have found it creates an incredibly delicious batch of cold brew.
 In the spirit of recognizing everyone’s preferences are different, we do have a recommendation for finding the best cold brew coffee beans for you.

-How to Find Your Perfect Coffee Bean for Cold Brew
+How to Find Your Best Coffee for Cold Brew

 We recommend you start by making a batch of cold brew with a dark roast bean.
 Then, continuously make more batches, working your way towards a light roast.
 This is where single-source beans are key, because they will help you truly get a taste of what you like best.